Bruce Billings (baseball): Minor leagues

+Billings was again drafted by the Colorado Rockies in the 30th round in the 2007 Major League Baseball draft, 912th overall, and he accepted the deal.

 Billings started his minor league career with the Tri-City Dust Devils where he went 4–2 in 15 starts.
 In 2008 with the Asheville Tourists, Billings threw a no-hitter against the Lakewood BlueClaws.
-Billings started to convert to a reliever in 2010 with Tulsa with more than half of his appearances being in relief.
+Billings started to convert to a reliever in 2010 with the Tulsa Drillers with more than half of his appearances being in relief.
 Billings was also a mid-season All Star with Tulsa.
-Billings did not pitch one start in 2011 with Colorado Springs before being promoted.
+Billings did not pitch one start in 2011 with the Colorado Springs Sky Sox before being promoted.